jminor/webremoteplay/README.md

 - Copy that URL.
 - Open a new browser window (even on a different computer).
 - Paste the URL, but change the `#` into a `?` (Example: http://pixelverse.org/experiments/webremoteplay/?68IT4AJH1B )
+- A video stream of the game should appear in the second browser window.
-- Now press keys, or click the mouse in either window, and you should see the same thing in both windows.
+- Now press keys, or click the mouse in *either* window, and you should see the same thing in both windows.

 # How Does This Work?